 Cooper & Co. are long standing members of the Fairtrade Foundation which entitles us to use their logo on any Fairtrade certified coffee we roast and pack.

-In December 2013 we visited farmers in Peru and Bolivia; 2015 Araku Valley in India and November 2016, northern Sumatra.
+In December 2013 we visited farmers in Peru and Bolivia; 2015 Araku Valley in India, November 2016, northern Sumatra and in 2018 we visited Myanmar.
 Many of the coffees we sell are directly linked to the places we have visited.

 At a local level we are proud to be recognised as an "Eco-Active" business, a States of Jersey environmental scheme which encourages us to focus on the three tenants of recycle, reduce and reuse.

-We have two cafes and one store, however the largest element of our business is food service.
+We have two cafes, a store and also a food service offering which is a significant part of our business.
 We supply over 300 outlets in Jersey including large offices, Michelin starred restaurants and beach cafés.
 We also offer on-site free training and advice to our food service customers.